 It doesn’t matter how large or small the work/learning environments is.
 You could be a Fortune 500 company or a small family run business with just a handful of employees.
 Either way, you will use a form of technology to engage your audience.

 Is Newer Tech Better Tech?

 It’s important to know that it doesn't matter how old (or new) the technology is, what matters is that you are taking advantage of the technology available to design, develop, deliver, facilitate, produce, and curate learning.
 And that you are exploring new ways to use that technology to reach desired outcomes.

 For example, I decided that I would write this post using Google’s voice-to-text software.
 I wanted to explore the technology to see if it would make my work easier.
 In the end, I could create a post -- though there were some difficulties with voice recognition.

 Will it be a technology I will use again in the future?
 Sure, I’ll give it another try.
 But, I’m thinking the old-fashioned keyboard might be better.
 And if for some reason I’m in an area with no power, well I guess I’ll have to use a pencil and find someone with a horse.

 Go old school with this review of the original EdTech.
 From pointers that doubled as corporeal punishment devices, to Stereoscopes: the original VR goggles, this is a fun exploration of technology in the classroom.

 If you choose to leverage virtual classroom technology in your training, maximize the experience.
-Click the badge and attend our Maximizing Adobe Connect workshop to build those skills.
+Click the badge and attend our Adobe Connect for Trainers workshop to build those skills.